 Our latest Admissions Policy can be found below and under ‘key information’ and then the ‘school policies’ tab.

 Not at all!
 The school exists to serve the needs of our local community.
 In recent years, the majority of our intake simply live in our catchment area and we welcome families of all faiths and background.

-Increasingly, we have welcomed families with a Southbourne postcode and with the BCP merger & our close ties with St Katharine’s and St James’ Primary Schools, we expect to see this trend continue.
+Increasingly, we have welcomed families with a Southbourne postcode.
+With the BCP merger & our close ties with St Katharine’s and St James’ Primary Schools, we expect to see this trend continue.

 The Priory Primary School is a Church of England School and Christian values underpin our decision making and actions.
 Currently, our admissions criteria means commitment to a Christian Church will support your application, although it is not essential.

 In order to evidence ‘commitment to a Christian Church’, you will need to submit a Supplementary Information Form (SIF) and this must be signed by an authorised Church Official.
-The 2019-20 SIF can be downloaded here and then returned to the School Office as soon as possible.
+Our SIF form can be found at the end of our Admissions Policy.

 School Tours and Open Mornings for Prospective Parents

 Nothing can replicate coming into school, while the children are present, to see for yourself what we have to offer and how fantastic our children are!
 Sadly, this is not possible at the present time.
 Instead we filmed this short school tour during lockdown in Summer 2019 to introduce you to our school.

 We are hoping to confirm a number of information and open evenings for prospective parents relating to Reception class intake Sept 2021, but we are obviously dependent on Government advice.
 Places must be booked in advance by phoning the school office on 01202 484105.
 Our proposed dates are:

 We look forward to meeting you then and answering any questions you may have.